Skip to content

 Field-Level Security: Checks whether sensitive fields (SSN, credit card numbers, and similar patterns by field name) are accessible to profiles beyond System Administrator.
 FLS misconfigurations are easy to introduce and rarely surface in standard org reviews.

 Scheduled Apex: Lists active scheduled jobs and the users they are configured to run as.
-This becomes relevant the moment that user is deactivated or their permissions change — the job continues to run under a potentially misconfigured or frozen account.
+This becomes relevant the moment that user is deactivated or their permissions change.
+The job continues to run under a potentially misconfigured or frozen account.

 Configurable Scoring

 The original scoring model had fixed severity weights.
-Every org is different — a Health Cloud implementation treats guest user access differently from a Sales Cloud org with no external portals.
+Every org is different.
+A Health Cloud implementation treats guest user access differently from a Sales Cloud org with no external portals.
 The --scoring-config flag lets you bring your own weights.

 sf audit security --target-org myOrg --scoring-config ./my-scoring.json